Vietnam.vn - Nền tảng quảng bá Việt Nam

 Around 1946, due to the war, the family had to evacuate their home, so worship at the temple was interrupted.
 However, the family's ancestor worship was still maintained in each family, with a heart full of filial piety to the ancestors.

-The house of Mr. Pham Van Chon - the 7th generation descendant who kept the family genealogy in Chinese characters was burned down, so the genealogy no longer exists.
-Only the "Nine Generations of Ancestors" tablet and some old documents remain.
+The house of Mr. Pham Van Chon - the 7th generation descendant who kept the family genealogy in Chinese characters was burned down, so the genealogy is no longer there.
+Only the "Nine Generations and Seven Ancestors" tablet and some old documents remain.

 In 1954, Mr. Pham Van Doi fulfilled his promise to his ancestors to rebuild the family temple next to the ironwood tree on the land reclaimed by his family.